home-assistant/architecture/adr/0014-home-assistant-supervised.md

 - All system dependencies are installed according to the manual.
 - No additional software, outside of the Home Assistant ecosystem, is installed.
 - Docker needs to be correctly configured to use overlayfs2 storage and journald as the logging driver.
-- NetworkManager is installed but not actively used.
+- NetworkManager is installed but doesn't need to be actively used.

 In case any abnormality is detected that prevents Home Assistant from functioning, the Home Assistant Supervisor will report this to the user and block updates to prevent installations from breaking.